PythonLinks/Mecrisp-Ice/docs/source/instruction-set.rst

 Instruction set
 ==============

-This page documents the instructions supported by the J1a, Mecrisp Ice J1a and eventually the Hana 1.
+This page documents the instructions supported by the J1a, Mecrisp Ice J1a and the Hana 1 hardware.
+All of the other words, documented in the `glossary <glossary.html>`_  are built using these instructions.

 Here are the abbreviations used on this page.

 ::